J Scholar Visa

 Occasional Lectures or Consultations

 J-1 exchange visitors in Short-Term Scholar and Research Scholar/Professor categories may participate in occasional lectures and short-term consultations at off-campus locations.
 Scholars must obtain prior written authorization from their HIO advisor.
 Such lectures and consultations should not interfere with the activities of the exchange visitor's program.
 The term occasional is generally understood to refer to single events rather than an ongoing activity.
+If a scholar will receive wages or other remuneration for lectures or consultations, the J-1 regulations require that the scholar act as an independent contractor.
 Click here to apply for occasional employment authorization from the HIO.

 Social Security Numbers